The Rising Tide Community Guidelines & Lift All Boats Policy

 Below you’ll find the guidelines that we use to ensure that each post in our community is consistent with our core values and aims to lift each other up.
 These are the same guidelines that we use to approve posts before they are posted publicly in the RTS Facebook group.

-We don’t allow posts that are inherently negative.
-Do not use this space to bash (call out by name, criticize, or target) clients, RTS members, or industry peers.
+- We don’t allow posts that are inherently negative.
+Do not use this space to bash (call out by name, criticize, or target) clients, Rising Tide members, or industry peers.

 Hard, healthy, and robust conversations.
 We believe that it’s important to talk about hard topics.
 We welcome conversations around race, ethnicity, gender identity, sexual orientation, LGBTQIA, socioeconomic status, and more that intersect with entrepreneurship and business ownership.
 To have these conversations with a mindset of respect and consideration, make sure to ask yourself these questions before you post: